Introduction to Selenium

 Now that you have successfully set up Java and Eclipse in your environment, let’s perform a Selenium Test Case using Maven.

-Performing Selenium Test Case
+Performing a Selenium Test Case

 Step 1: Start a new Maven Project